Select Languages - Localization¶

 The default language plays an important role because it is loaded when no language corresponding to the user locale is found, and more important: Paquet Builder uses it to determine whether some dialogs should be displayed or not.

 The following dialog boxes require special translation: Welcome, Readme, License Agreement and Final screens.
-As they display rich texts (RTF) you need normally to write a localized rich text for each language you decide to compile into the package.
+As they display rich texts, you have to write a localized rich text for each language you decide to compile into the package.

 This is done thanks to the language list : you can select the language in which you would like to edit the corresponding text.